-- 1) Research Question is due Sunday, Sept 27 at 11:59pm.
-(10 points) Additional details will be provided on Canvas. - 2) Project proposal outlining the topic of the research project is due Sunday, Oct 18 at 11:59pm.
+1) Research Question is due Sunday, May 16th at 11:59pm.
+(10 points) Additional details will be provided on Canvas.

+2) Project proposal outlining the topic of the research project is due Sunday, May 30th at 11:59pm.
 (25 points) This proposal should describe the topic, including why the topic is important, and should identify some of the key questions or issues the student's projects will explore.
-Additional details will be provided in Canvas. - 3) 250-word abstract and annotated bibliography: Includes 10 carefully selected references from scholarly literature, with summaries/annotations for each as detailed in the rubric provided on E-learning.
-Due Sunday, Nov 8 (50 points).
+Additional details will be provided in Canvas.

+3) 250-word abstract and annotated bibliography: Includes 10 carefully selected references from scholarly literature, with summaries/annotations for each as detailed in the rubric provided on E-learning.
+Due Sunday June 6th, (50 points).
 Additional details will be provided in E-learning.

-- 4) A complete draft of your final poster is due Friday, Dec 4 at 11:59pm (50 points).
-You will have an opportunity to receive feedback and suggestions from your TA's on your poster draft. - 5) Final poster presentation via VoiceThread and final poster due Wednesday, Dec 9 at 11:59pm.
+4) Final poster presentation via VoiceThread and final poster due Friday, June 18th at 11:59pm.
 (75 points) Additional details will be provided in Canvas.